Ski Conditions App/Web

 Park City UT

-NOAA predicts significantly less freezing temperatures in in the United States.
-These two ski regions are one of the many areas that will see a significant drop in the next 70 years.
-This data shows that variable ski conditions aren’t going away.
-Warming temperatures mean less snow and a higher chances of bad ski conditions.
+NOAA predicts significantly fewer days with freezing temperatures in the United States.
+These two ski regions are among the many areas that will see a significant drop in the next 70 years.
+The data makes it clear, variable ski conditions aren’t going away.
+As temperatures rise, we can expect less snow and a greater chance of poor ski conditions.

 What are ski mountains saying?